pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 `pd.NA` variant of the dtype.

-It does propose the change the default storage to `"pyarrow"` (if available) for the opt-in `pd.NA` variant as well, but this should not have much user-visible impact.
+It does propose the change the default storage to `"pyarrow"` (if available) for the opt-in `pd.NA` variant as well, but this should have limited, if any, user-visible impact.

 ## Timeline